prohippo/pyelly/README.txt

-                      extend "bad" rules to test error checking extend "marking" rules and integration test 1.3.13  - 04jul2016  better handling of hyphens do vocabulary recompilation only when needed
-                      improve parse tree full dump
+                      extend "bad" rules to test error checking extend "marking" rules and integration test 1.3.13  - 04jul2016  better handling of hyphens improve parse tree full dump
                       clean up documentation
+ 1.3.14  - 14jul2016  add method to turn off single feature bit
+                      clean up handling of *L and *R syntactic features fix capitalization bug in vocabulary lookup
+                      recompile vocabulary only when needed
+                      clean up and extend documentation

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure